Home Car Shopping How Do You Know a Car’s In-Service Date?

-An in-service date is important because it’s not only the date the car is originally sold but also the date a car’s warranty begins.
-And it’s not just the warranty.
-The original sales date can be used to calculate when other perks began, such as free scheduled maintenance (if a car includes it), free factory trials of features such as SiriusXM radio, and dealer-installed extras.
+The in-service date matters because it’s the date the factory warranty starts.
+It can also determine when other perks began, such as free scheduled maintenance (if included), factory trials of features like satellite radio, and certain dealer-installed extras.

 FAQ